 Kromeriz Castle Gardens: Kromeriz, Czech Republic

-History buffs will hit the jackpot in Kromeriz Castle Gardens in the Czech Republic, which was previously used as a bishops and archbishops of Olomouc residence in the 17th century after the Thirty Years’ War.
-Originally founded in 1497, the Gothic style building with Renaissance-inspired detail was later destroyed by a Swedish army and redesigned in Baroque style.
+History buffs hit the jackpot with the Gardens and Castle at Kromeriz in the Czech Republic, which was previously used as an Olomouc residence for bishops and archbishops in the 17th century after the Thirty Years’ War.
+Originally founded in 1497, the Gothic-style building with Renaissance-inspired detail was later destroyed by a Swedish army and redesigned in Baroque style.
 The Flower Garden hosts an array of colorful flora, antique statues and rare species of trees, and is complemented by the Chateau Garden.
 In 1998, it was awarded the prestigious designation of UNESCO World Heritage Site.
 Stop by year-round; opening hours vary by season.

 Garden of Ninfa: Cisterna di Latina, Italy